osnr/rpi-bitbang-ethernet/README.md

 it to `kernel7l.img`.

 Run `nc -ul 1024` in a terminal on your computer and leave it on;
-you'll see the UDP packet from the Pi here.
+the UDP packet from the Pi will show up here.

 Put the SD card in your Pi and power it on.
 The green ACT LED should toggle every 2 seconds or so, and you should (usually) see the packet show up on your computer each time!

+## how it works

+transmit.s

 ## development